googleapis/google-cloud-cpp/release/README.md

   `google/cloud/internal/version_info.h` file.

-**NOTE:** The Renovate bot will automatically update the Bazel deps in the quickstart `WORKSPACE` files after it sees the new release published.
+**NOTE:** The Renovate bot will automatically update the Bazel deps in the quickstart `WORKSPACE.bazel` files after it sees the new release published.
 Watch for this PR to come through, kick off the builds, approve, and merge it.

 ## Review the protections for the `v[0-9].*` branches